cdot/SVGcut/README.md

 # <img src="/images/logo.svg" style="display:inline;width:32px;height:32px" /> SVGcut

+<em>SVGcut is a fork of [`jscut`](https://github.com/tbfleming/jscut).
+Development of `jscut` was abandoned in 2014, leaving a number of issues open.</em>

-A simple Computer Aided Manufacturing (CAM) application that runs in the browser.
+SVGcut is a simple Computer Aided Manufacturing (CAM) application that runs in the browser.
 It takes SVG (Scalable Vector Graphics) files as inputs, and generates Gcode under interactive control.
 You can then save the Gcode for sending to your CNC machine using an application such as [Candle](https://github.com/Denvi/Candle).
 It is primarily aimed at hobbyist milling machines (routers), and doesn't support many of the capabilities of more sophisticated machines, such as tool swapping.

 No need to install anything, you can
 [run it in your browser](https://cdot.github.io/SVGcut/app.html).